Data Exchange Mappings¶

 attribute should also contain a reference to an identifier plus bound indices as for the maps-to

 attribute of the node itself, or any of its sub-nodes, holds no non-default data.
-Note that a density pattern enforced thru the force-dense
+Note that a density pattern enforced through the force-dense

 attribute is still subject to a write filter specified in a write-filter